-Interdisciplinary Studies provides students the opportunity to broaden their education by developing, in consultation with an advisor, a multi-disciplinary or individualized program of study to meet their educational and career goals.
-The flexibility of the IDS program allows students to combine course work in two or more disciplines based on personal interest, the desire for self-improvement, career advancement, or preparation for further study.
-IDS students may take upper-level courses in any discipline (except Nursing and most Education courses).
-In addition, IDS students may choose a focus area such as Business Communications, Technology Management, or Informatics Communications.
+Interdisciplinary Studies provides students the opportunity to develop, in consultation with an advisor, a multi-disciplinary program of study to meet their educational and career goals.
+The flexibility of the IDS program allows students to combine course work from two or more disciplines based on career goals, workplace advancement needs, or preparation for graduate or professional study.
+IDS students may take upper-level courses in any discipline in arts and sciences, in any business discipline, and in some education disciplines.
+In addition, IDS students may choose a focus area such as Business and Communications, Nonprofit Administration and Sociology, or Technology and Nonprofit Administration.
 The IDS major is available to students at all levels of their academic careers-from the beginning freshman to the degree-completion student with previously earned credits.
+IDS transfers who have earned an AA or AS degree from a regionally-accredited (for college transfer) technical or community college or have completed the general education requirements at an accredited baccalaureate institution will have satisfied the general education requirements for the bachelor of arts or bachelor of science degree in IDS.
+A minimum of 30 semester hours must be completed in residence at USC Upstate after acceptance into the IDS program.